opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 - `version`: The latest version of the OSS Directory schema.
 This is a required field.
 To find the latest version, open any project YAML file and get the version from the top of the file.
 As of writing (2024-06-05), the latest version is Version 7.
 - `name`: The unique identifier for the project.
 This is usually the GitHub organization name or the project name followed by the repo owner, separated by hyphens.
 This is a required field.
-- `display_name`: The name of the project.
+- `display_name`: The display name of the project.
 This is a required field.
 - `description`: A brief description of the project.
+- `websites`: A list of associated websites
+- `social`: A list of social channels (e.g. Twitter, Telegram, Discord)
 - `github`: The GitHub URL of the project.
 This is a list of URLs, as a project can have multiple GitHub URLs.
 In most cases, the first and only URL will be the main GitHub organization URL.
 You don't need to include all the repositories that belong to the organization, as we will automatically index all of them.
 - `npm`: The npm URL of a package owned the project.
-This is a list of URLs, as a project can have multiple npm URLs.
+This is a list of URLs, as a project can have multiple npm packages.
 - `blockchain`: A list of blockchain addresses associated with the project.
 Each address should include the address itself, the networks it is associated with, and any tags that describe the address.
 The most important addresses to include are deployers and wallets.
 We use deployers to trace all contracts deployed by a project, and wallets to trace all transactions made by a project.
+- `comments`: Feel free to store any useful comments for maintainers here.

+For the latest fields, see the [project schema](https://github.com/opensource-observer/oss-directory/blob/main/src/resources/schema/project.json)

 ### Supported Blockchain Networks and Tags